graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 MATCH (c:Country), (n:Organization)
 ```

-This is, of course, the dreaded cartesian join -- but unavoidable if we want to set the new parent child relationship.
+This is, of course, the dreaded cartesian join -- painful, but unavoidable if we want to set the new parent-child relationship.

 The secret to managing these kind of cartesian joins in a large graph is to use Neo4j indexes...

-##  Graph Gist: Index-based Category Refactoring with Batches
+##  GraphGist: Neo4j Category Refactoring for Large Graphs using Bolt, Indexes & Batching

 In this Gist, I'll show you how to leverage some newer Neo4j capabilities to efficiently refactor a large graph.

-We'll make a graph with 1M child nodes and refactor it to a parent category in under 30 sec (which is what I got on my MacBook).
+We'll make a graph with 1M child nodes and using Python Bolt, refactor it to a parent category in under 30 sec (which is what I got on my MacBook).

 ## TopLine: